-The Best Day Trips From Jerusalem
+The Best Day Trips from Jerusalem

-Revised and Updated – May 2024
+Revised and Updated – March 2025

 Highlights: